Learn

 - Community Support: Applicants must have strong support from the community in which they will serve.
 It is expected that the community will make a financial investment in the formation of the catechist.
 Please include on your application the financial support you will receive from your faith community.
 In addition, you must supply one letter of recommendation from a person in your community who is or will be involved with your work.

 - Nationally Approved Course: The course you enroll in must be approved by the United States Association of The Catechesis of the Good Shepherd.
-These courses are listed on our website: www.cgsusa.org.
+These courses are listed on our website: cgsusastg.wpenginepowered.com.
 The assigned course number for the course will be on this listing.

 The maximum award is 1/3 of the amount of the total cost of the course tuition including all deposits but excluding room, board, travel expense, books and any material costs or less.
 Please be aware that it is not possible for the Fund to cover the entire tuition for a course.